Blink Cosplay Props

 thingiverse

-My friend was putting together a Blink ( https://en.wikipedia.org/wiki/Blink_(comics) ) cosplay costume for the Dallas Comic Con this year and asked if I could help her come up with some Teleportation Shards.
-Of course I gave it a shot!
-We went through several iterations of "bolt" vs "splinter" vs "shard" and I struggled with how best to attached the print to something strong enough to hold, small enough to hide in the hand and big enough to hold batteries and a circuit.
-After testing the fit on a PVC pipe and the shape of the shard several times I ended up modifying pmoews (thank you for sharing your work pmoews!)
-Teaching Aid for Quartz Crystals.
-I completely ruined the teaching aid part of it by scaling it to all sorts of weird angles and then adding a sleeve to slip fit over a 3/4" PVC pipe.
-I printed six in translucent purple (four for the shards and two spares) and then nine or so in translucent white for the quiver.
-April did an amazing job on her costume!
-All custom and all perfect!
-Print Settings Printer Brand: RepRap Printer: Prusa i3 Rafts: No Supports: No Resolution: 0.3mm Infill: 0% Notes: Print with one perimeter, two bottom layers and one top layer.
-Use translucent filament if you're going to add lights.
-I used Atomic Filaments translucent PLA.
-It worked great!
-Post-Printing After printing snap off the " * " on the bottom.
-The part should slip right over a 3/4" schedule 40 pvc pipe snug enough not to fall off.
-If you want to add the lights Dremel out a hole at the top of the sleeve and poke the LEDs through.
-The LED circuit was made out of scraps in my garage.
-6 white LEDs, 1 momentary switch and two AA batteries.
-I know, I know.
-I should have a resister in there two but there were enough LEDs in series that the current was limited just enough and I really didn't care about protecting them.
+My friend was working on a Blink cosplay costume for the Dallas Comic Con this year, and she asked if I could help her create some Teleportation Shards.
+I gave it a shot right away!
+We debated back and forth over "bolt" vs "splinter" vs "shard," trying to figure out the best way to attach the print to something strong enough to hold, small enough to hide in the hand, and big enough to fit batteries and a circuit.
+After testing the fit on a PVC pipe several times, I modified pmoews' Teaching Aid for Quartz Crystals.
+I scaled it up to weird angles, added a sleeve that fits over a 3/4" PVC pipe, and completely ruined the teaching aid part in the process!
+I printed six shards in translucent purple (four of them were extras) and nine or so white shards for the quiver.
+April did an amazing job on her costume – it was all custom and perfect!
+Print Settings Printer Brand: RepRap Printer: Prusa i3 Rafts: No Supports: No Resolution: 0.3mm Infill: 0% Notes: Print with one perimeter, two bottom layers, and one top layer.
+Use translucent filament if you're adding lights.
+I used Atomic Filaments' translucent PLA – it worked great!
+Post-Printing After printing, snap off the " * " on the bottom.
+The part should slip right over a 3/4" schedule 40 PVC pipe snug enough not to fall off.
+If you want to add lights, Dremel out a hole at the top of the sleeve and poke the LEDs through.
+The LED circuit was made from scraps in my garage – six white LEDs, one momentary switch, and two AA batteries.
+I know, I know, I should have added a resistor, but there were enough LEDs in series to limit the current just right.
 The whole thing only needed to last a day to be a success.
-After the event I realized I should have bought a cheap flashlight or four from Harbor Freight or Walmart and hacked those apart to hide them in the PVC.
-They probably would have been brighter and last just as long.
+After the event, I realized I should have bought cheap flashlights from Harbor Freight or Walmart and hacked them apart to hide them in the PVC.
+They probably would have been brighter and lasted just as long.
 There's always next time!

 With this file you will be able to print Blink Cosplay Props with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Blink Cosplay Props.